 May 2, 2022

-Posted by Becky Zhao , Business Manager China, Commercial Engines, Matthew Bentley, Product Manager, Commercial Engine Oil, Alex Brewster, Product Manager, Commercial Engine Lubricants, Greg Matheson, Product Manager, Commercial Engine Lubricants, Nigel Britton, Technical Manager, Commercial Engine Lubricants
+Posted by Becky Zhao , Business Manager China, Commercial Engines, Matthew Bentley, Product Manager, Marine Engine Oil, Alex Brewster, Product Manager, Commercial Engine Lubricants, Greg Matheson, Product Manager, Commercial Engine Lubricants, Nigel Britton, Technical Manager, Commercial Engine Lubricants

 On May 1, 2022, the widely-anticipated 2022 ACEA European Oil Sequences for Heavy Duty Engines came into effect.
 The sequences prescribe the minimum quality level of service-fill oils demanded by European Automobile Manufacturers' Association (ACEA) members for use in their vehicles.